APRA Awards (New Zealand): New Zealand Music Hall of Fame

 Created in 2007 in conjunction with the Recording Industry Association of New Zealand (RIANZ), the New Zealand Music Hall of Fame pays tribute to those who have "shaped, influenced and advanced popular music in New Zealand."
 Two musicians or groups are inducted into the hall each year, one at the APRA Silver Scroll Awards, decided by APRA, and the other is the winner of the Legacy Award at the New Zealand Music Awards (NZMAs), selected by RIANZ.

 APRA Song Awards

 Separate to the Silver Scroll awards, APRA recognises New Zealand songwriting in four specific genres.

 APRA Best Country Music Song

 Established in 2004, the APRA Best Country Music Song is presented as part of the NZ Country Music Awards at the annual Gold Guitar celebrations of New Zealand country music.

 APRA Best Pacific Song

 Established in 2005, the APRA Best Pacific Song award celebrates Pacific music.
 It is presented as part of the annual Pacific Music Awards.

 APRA Best Maori Songwriter

-Established in 2008, the APRA Best Maori Songwriter award celebrates Maori music.
+Established in 2008, the APRA Best Maori Songwriter award celebrates Māori music.
 It is presented as part of the annual Waiata Maori Music Awards.